haka-security/haka/modules/packet/nfqueue/doc/module.rst

 Description
 ^^^^^^^^^^^

-The module uses the library netfilter queue to intercept all packets.
+This module uses the library netfilter queue to capture packets from a given network interface.

-At initialization, the module will install some iptables rules for the `raw` table.
+This module will install iptable rules in the `raw` table during its initialization .
-The table will be cleared when the application is closed.
+The table will be cleared when the application terminates.

-To operate correctly, the process need to be launched with the proper access rights.
+When using this module, ``haka`` needs to be run with the appropriate permissions.

 Parameters
 ^^^^^^^^^^

 .. describe:: interfaces

-    List of comma-separated interfaces.
+    Comma-separated list of interfaces or the `any` keyword.

-    Example of possible values :
+    Example :

     .. code-block:: ini